If you do your best to live an environmentally friendly lifestyle in your “regular life,” then why not look at having an eco-friendly wedding?

 Everyone wants their engagement to be special, but here’s the thing – virtually any engagement where the person has put in an ounce of effort and care will be special.

 While it would be nice to get engaged, say, overlooking the mountains of Patagonia, if you take a trip there you’ll have used up your “annual allowance” of earth’s resources just on the flight!

 You don’t need to go to great lengths to have an out of the world engagement: save the magic for the wedding, and keep the engagement local.

-That wedding rings often have a huge – and negative – impact on the natural world isn’t something that’s terribly well known, but it’s true.
+That wedding and engagement rings often have a huge – and negative – impact on the natural world isn’t something that’s terribly well known, but it’s true.

-The average wedding ring that you buy you from a high street shop will have a high carbon footprint trailing behind it.
+The average wedding ring that you buy you from a high street shop will have a high carbon footprint, and questionable ethics trailing behind it.

 To have an eco-friendly wedding, therefore, you’ll need to think about what’s going on the fingers.

 The way diamonds grow under ground is mimicked in a lab in two ways.